repoze/repoze.what/docs/source/Manual/Plugins/SQL.rst

     Only :func:`setup_sql_auth` is expected to deal with this :mod:`repoze.who` authenticator.

-    :param user_class: The SQLAlchemy class for the users.
+    :param user_class: The SQLAlchemy/Elixir class for the users.
-    :param session: The SQLAlchemy session.
+    :param session: The SQLAlchemy/Elixir session.

 Customizing the model definition
 --------------------------------